MIR-MU/ARQMath-eval/task1/xstefan3/README.md

-This table contains all results for xstefan3/ in descending order of task performance.
+This table contains all results for $USER in descending order of task performance.
 Result names are based on the filenames of the results with underscores (`_`) replaced with a comma and a space for improved readability.

 | nDCG | Result name |
 |------|:------------|